 IMPORTANT: You must submit your eCAF application to the Commonwealth before your first census day.

-- Student Recruitment and Enrolment Policy & Procedure
+- Student Recruitment and Enrolment Policy and Procedure